FDA, Mylan silence on generic Advair may be good news for GSK

 That could offer a reprieve for the British group's new chief executive, Emma Walmsley, who takes over in two days.

-Fluticasone propionate (top)
+Fluticasone propionate (top)and salmeterol (bottom)

 The U.S. Food and Drug Administration (FDA) had been due to decide by March 28 whether to approve the first substitutable generic copy of the two-part drug for asthma and chronic lung disease, made by generics firm Mylan.